ParrotSec/linux-parrot/tools/bpf/bpftool/Documentation/bpftool-feature.rst

 		  Keyword **kernel** can be omitted.
 If no probe target is specified, probing the kernel is the default behaviour.

+		  When the **unprivileged** keyword is used, bpftool will dump only the features available to a user who does not have the **CAP_SYS_ADMIN** capability set.
+The features available in that case usually represent a small subset of the parameters supported by the system.
+Unprivileged users MUST use the **unprivileged** keyword: This is to avoid misdetection if bpftool is inadvertently run as non-root, for example.
+This keyword is unavailable if bpftool was compiled without libcap.

 	**bpftool feature probe dev** *NAME* [**full**] [**macros** [**prefix** *PREFIX*]] Probe network device for supported eBPF features and dump results to the console.